 In addition, the use of communal changing rooms may be disliked as physical differences are on view.

 However many do well at individual sports such as swimming and cycling.

 As language is essential for building and maintaining social relationships, the KS child may find it difficult to learn appropriate social behaviour.
-Many have autistic tendencies, finding it difficult to interpret social cues such as facial expressions and they do not notice nuances or slight differences in behaviour.
+Many have autistic tendencies or may be on the autistic spectrum.
+They often find it difficult to interpret social cues such as facial expressions and they do not notice nuances or slight differences in behaviour.
 Literal interpretation of language can also cause difficulties.
 Professional intervention can help considerably.

 KS children are usually less mature than their peers emotionally and socially.
 However they do continue to mature for longer and usually do catch up.
 They are also likely to look younger than their peers – an attribute they may appreciate more when they are older!

 Dyspraxia, is a common disorder affecting coordination in children and adults.
 It can affect planning, organising and carrying out movements in the right order in everyday situations.
 Dyspraxia can also affect speech, perception and thought.
 Difficulties with memory and information processing are common.